1945 South West African parliamentary election

-Legislative elections were held in South West Africa on 19 May 1945.
-The whites-only election saw a victory for the United National South West Party, which won all 12 elected seats in the Legislative Assembly.
+Parliamentary elections were held in South West Africa on 19 May 1945.
+The whites-only election saw a clean sweep for the United National South West Party, which won all 12 elected seats in the Legislative Assembly.

 Electoral system

 The Legislative Assembly had 18 seats, of which twelve were elected in single-member constituencies, and six were appointed by the territory's Administrator, Petrus Imker Hoogenhout.
-The twelve constituencies were Gibeon, Gobabis, Grootfontein, Keetmanshoop, Luderitz, Okahandja, Otjiwarongo, Stampriet, Swakopmund, Warmbad, Windhoek Central and Windhoek District.
+The twelve constituencies for the elected seats were Gibeon, Gobabis, Grootfontein, Keetmanshoop, Luderitz, Okahandja, Otjiwarongo, Stampriet, Swakopmund, Warmbad, Windhoek Central and Windhoek District.

 Results

 For the first time, all 12 constituencies were contested.
-Of the six members appointed by Administrator, four were from the United National South West Party and two from the National Party.
+Of the six members appointed by Administrator, four were from the United National South West Party and two from the National Party, giving the former a total of 16 seats in the 18-member legislative body.